24 Hours Hotline: +8613735411378

 What food souvenirs should I bring home from Chengdu?

-Chili Crisp: Lao Gan Ma or homemade versions.
+Chili Crisp: Lao Gan Ma or boutique versions.

 Are there any vegetarian or halal food options in Chengdu?

-Halal: The Muslim Quarter near Huangcheng Mosque offers lamb skewers, naan bread, and beef noodles.
+Halal: Visit the Muslim Quarter near Huangcheng Mosque for beef noodles, lamb skewers, and baked bread.

 Wechat: Chinaprivatetour